AndyFul/Run-By-Smartscreen/README.md

 The above list is based on SRP, Outlook Web Access, Gmail, and Adobe Acrobat Reader file extension blacklists.

-The files with extensions: BAT, CMD, CPL, DLL, JSE, OCX, and VBE are supported by SmartScreen Application Reputation.
-But, their
-SmartScreen detection is not good, so they are added to the list of unsafe file extensions.
-Even if they are accepted by SmartScreen, then will be blocked with notification.

 .

 REMARKS

 The SmartScreen Filter in Windows 8+ allows some vectors of infection listed below:

-A) You have got the executable file (BAT, CMD, COM, CPL, DLL, EXE, JSE, MSI, OCX, SCR and VBE) using:
+A) You have got the executable file (like COM, EXE, MSI, SCR) using:

 * the downloader or torrent application (EagleGet, utorrent etc.);